bloom-lmh/awe-axios/docs/en/IOC-AOP/Aspect-Oriented Programming.md

 ## Join Point Context Object

-The Join Point Context object (`AspectContext`) in `axios-plus` is used to store information about the join point.
+The Join Point Context object (`AspectContext`) in `awe-axios` is used to store information about the join point.
 It is the first parameter `ctx` in the advice methods above.
 It contains the following information:

 ```ts
 export class AspectContext {